-English language status.
-For the test of digit string synthesis, there was a significant effect of Language Status (native vs. non-native speaker) (F(1,38)=6.32, p<0.016) and significant interactions between Language Status and Systems (F(6,228)=2.272, p<0.038) and between Language Status and Sentence (F(9,342)=2.476, p<0.010).
+An additional ANOVA was also conducted that included the between-subjects factor of native English versus non-native English language status.
+For the test of digit string synthesis, there was a significant effect of Language Status (native vs. non-native speaker) (F(1,38)=6.32, p<0.016) and significant interactions between Language Status and Systems (F(6,228)=2.272, p<0.038) and between Language Status and Sentence (F(9,342)=2.476,p<0.010).
 There was also a significant 3-way System x Sentences x Language interaction (F(54,2052)=2.489, p<0.0001).

-In Figure 4, the mean opinion scores for the native and nonnative listener groups are plotted.
+In Figure (4), the mean opinion scores for the native and non-native listener groups are plotted.
 The mean ratings given by native listeners are usually significantly higher than ratings by the non-native listeners.
 The only exception to this pattern is that mean ratings for the Phone and Record systems were almost identical for both native and non-native speaking test subjects.